 For the handles, since I wanted all of them looking the same I made a template, with a sheet of paper I cut the total width of the front part folded in half and mark all my measurements, to make the curves on the bottom I used a glass.

 To cut the handles I used an x-acto knife and cut them one by one, I rather go through all the work than try to save a cut and pile 2 or more, because sometimes that ruins all of them, so just go one by one =]

 For the inside of the handles, I cut a piece of tape of the exact size of the top and curves, marked the center with a pen and then marked the width, because I made cuts on both sides.
 And I only watered one side of the paper tape when applying so I could focus on that side and once I had one side perfect I moved to the other.

 In this case, I think the image speaks for itself, this is how I assemble them =]

 For the top of my cubes I cut an old piece of plywood I found in the garage, the exact measurement is 16x 32 inches.
 So after having my cubes and top surface ready it was time to paint and get prettify!

-I painted my piece of plywood with white primer and to secure it to the cubes I used some left over pieces of glue Velcro (it actually holds pretty good, but only prevents from moving around, if I force it it will come off)
+I painted my piece of plywood with white primer and to secure it to the cubes I used some leftover pieces of glue Velcro (it actually holds pretty good, but only prevents from moving around, if I force it will come off)

-I used this to store all the old t-shits, curtains and materials I have for upcycle project.
-Because let’s be hones, all of those items are not cute until after you finish with them =] The boxes are the perfect size, sturdy and so far it has worked great =]
+I used this to store all the old t-shirts, curtains and materials I have for upcycle project.
+Because let's be honest, all of those items are not cute until after you finish with them =] The boxes are perfectly sized, sturdy and so far it has worked great =]

 I hope you all enjoy and get inspired to make some cubes! you can make them to fit any space you feel you can take advantage of with them, craft ON and have a wonderful day!